ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 - **HRS 01**: The SAMW25 microcontroller was used for processing, Wi-Fi communication, and interfacing with peripherals via I2C, SPI, UART, and GPIO.

-- **HRS 02**: A capacitive soil moisture sensor measured soil water content (±3% accuracy) via I2C and triggered a water pump when moisture dropped below 30%.
+- **HRS 02**: A capacitive soil moisture sensor measured soil water content (±3% accuracy) via I2C and triggered a water pump when moisture dropped below 400 soil moisture capacitive value.

 - **HRS 03**: A SHT4x sensor measured temperature and humidity with ±0.5°C and ±2% accuracy.
 It is used to monitor the environmental condition to help provide the suitable care based on the data.